Veiled Prophet Parade and Ball: Introduction

 The representation of the King of the Jinns, with an outstretched arm, first float, is bearing the Veiled Prophet and his attendants, beneath umbrellas.
 Second is "The Fairy of Poetry and Romance," with two giraffe representations, and, passing in front of the Old Courthouse (St. Louis) is a float with the theme "The Modern Story-Teller of the Orient".
 On the street, torchbearers carry lanterns.

+Historian Thomas Spencer argues that the St. Louis elite founded the organization that would put on the parade for three reasons: